Implement a product feature using GitHub Spec Kit

 Exercise scenario

-Contoso’s business stakeholders have provided high-level requirements for a document upload and management feature.
-Employees need the ability to upload work-related documents, organize them by category and project, and share them with team members.
-The feature must integrate seamlessly with the existing dashboard while maintaining security and compliance standards.
+Contoso’s business stakeholders documented the requirements for the new feature.
+Essentially, employees need the ability to upload work-related documents, organize them by category and project, and share them with team members.
+The new feature must integrate seamlessly with the existing dashboard interface while maintaining security and compliance standards.

 This exercise includes the following tasks: